 By making sure that the voices of patients, carers and voluntary organisations are heard and that their opinions and suggestions are considered, we are better able to consistently commission high quality services.
 The experiences and knowledge of patients and the public are at the heart of the decisions we make and are invaluable in identifying areas of waste and key in finding solutions.

 The NHS Long Term Plan has implications for communications and engagement.
 The introduction of Primary Care Networks has led to changes in the way OCCG engages with PPGs.
 Although a review of the communications and engagement strategy was due this year, potential changes to the commissioning architecture for the Buckinghamshire, Oxfordshire and Berkshire West CCGs mean a full review is not appropriate at this stage.
 As such a ‘light touch’ revision of the Communications and Engagement Strategy (2020-2021) for OCCG has been undertaken and approved the OCCG Board.
 For more information about developing patient, public and community engagement in Oxfordshire please go here.
 For report of OCCG's communications and engagement activity for 2019 please go here.

 There are many ways that you can get involved and influence your local NHS services in Oxfordshire:

-- Join your local Patient Participation Group (PPG) at your GP practice and get involved in the PPG Forum in your Locality
+- Join your local Patient Participation Group (PPG) at your GP practice and get involved in the work of your local Primary Care Network

 - Talking Health - our current online consultation and engagement activities Including: